PiBrewing/craftbeerpi4-documentation/master/development/example_actor.md

         await self.set_power(self.power)
 ```

-The `on_start()` function is required and will define an arry of the actor group based on the actors defined in the parameters above.
+The `on_start()` function is required and will define an array of the actor group based on the actors defined in the parameters above.
 The power is set to 100% as default value.

 ```python
     def on_start(self):